The Early Industrialists in Flintshire

 Clearly and unsurprisingly in a free trade economy lead metal production was almost constantly under threat from foreign imports.
 The continental export trade was lost during the wars, cheap Spanish imports were booming and the industry was under further pressure from Germany.
 From the early 19th century lead smelting was in trouble ...

 Lead and zinc ores were found together in the Halkyn veins and the Holywell commons as galena (PbS) and sphalerite (ZnS), and the local practice through the centuries had been to discard the non-lead wastes from mining and smelting.
-Sphalerite often called zinc blende, was a pain for the lead miners, an interminable nuisance referred to in derogatory terms as 'mock lead', 'false galena' and 'black-jack'!
+Sphalerite often called zinc blende, was a pain for the lead miners, an interminable nuisance referred to in derogatory terms as 'mock lead', 'false galena' and 'Black Jack'!

 Thus, zinc rich ores had accumulated in old underground workings, where sphalerite had been left in place, and spoil heaps, where it had been thrown away.
 When Champion's technology became available these accumulations were reworked.
-It was John Champion's patent No 726 of 1758 which was important in Flintshire, this patent involved 'black jack' which was plentiful and hitherto useless.
+It was John Champion's patent No 726 of 1758 which was important in Flintshire, this patent involved 'Black Jack' which was plentiful and hitherto useless.
 Confusingly William also patented a similar process in 1767.
 Raw ores from Halkyn wastes were converted in the special furnaces into zinc metal ingots giving much needed work to the redundant souls of the old lead mines.
 With cheap waste as input and the valuable zinc output it was a successful business.
 The mining and preparation of zinc thus provided fruitful employment for capital which had ceased to be profitable in the lead industry itself.

 Furthermore better quality brass was not the only use for zinc, in 1837 galvanising was invented.
 Roofing, bath tubs, pails, stamped ornaments, castings ... zinc as a material for the sheathing and protecting of ships' hulls was patented in 1805, by 1850 there had been 300 ships sheathed in British ports, and in 1852 to upwards of 1000, it worked.
 Clearly all these vessels were of wood as galvanic action was a problem when zinc was in contact with other metals.